cardano-scaling/alba/docs/rustdoc/centralized_telescope/proof/prove.md

 ## Prove
 The `prove` function generates a valid proof by iterating over multiple retries and ensuring proof construction within a bounded number of steps.
 It follows these steps:
-- It initializes a step counter to keep track of the total number of DFS calls made throughout the process.
-- The function then loops up to `max_retries` ($r$), where each iteration represents an independent attempt to find a valid proof.
+- The function loops up to `max_retries` ($r$), where each iteration represents an independent attempt to find a valid proof.
 - For each retry $v$, the function calls `prove_index`, which performs binning and initiates the DFS search for a proof.
 - The number of DFS calls taken in each retry is accumulated into the step counter.
 - If `prove_index` successfully finds a proof, it is immediately returned, as there is no need to continue searching.